Countries

 Georgian vs Malagasy Difficulty

 The Georgian vs Malagasy difficulty level basically depends on the number of Georgian Alphabets and Malagasy Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Georgian and Malagasy are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Georgian and Malagasy, which language is harder to learn?
-Time required to learn Georgian is 44 weeks while to learn Malagasy time required is Not Available.
+Time required to learn Georgian is 44 weeks while to learn Malagasy time required is 30 weeks.